-As more and more people turn to the Internet for information, mainly due to Internet services on mobile phones and social networking sites, the US media benefits little from Internet groups, according to a report released today by the US. .
+As more and more people turn to the Internet for information, mainly due to Internet services on mobile phones and social networking sites, the US media has little to do with Internet groups, according to a report released today by the US. .

-"The information sector has not developed a new model and has lost ground to its technology rivals," the Pew research institute's State of the Media 2012 reported.
+"The information sector has not developed a new model and has lost ground to its technology rivals," said Pew στην's State of the Media 2012 report.

 "But there is growing evidence that the place of information in people's lives is growing.
-"This could be a lifeline for the future of journalism."
+"This could be a lifeline for the future of journalism," the institute said.

 Nearly one in four Americans (27%) is now informed via cell phone.
 Social networking sites such as Facebook and Twitter still play a limited role in the flow of information: 9% of traffic to information sites comes from Facebook, Twitter and other such networks, while 21% comes from Google.

 "The media has a famous opportunity in the field of mobile phones and social networks.
 "But they need to understand the behavior of the public and develop the right technological and economic models," said Amy Mitchell.